rslurry/slurropa_universalis/README.md

 ---

 # **Hegemons**
-- Disabled hegemon diplomatic actions because they are incredibly toxic and dumb for MP since you cannot refuse them.
-This will be removed once Paradox pushes an update to allow targets to refuse the hegemon's diplo action.
+- Disabled hegemon diplomatic actions because they are incredibly toxic and dumb for MP since refusing them results in a free CB for the hegemon, who doesn't need a free CB.
+Will consider re-enabling them in the future once Paradox better balances this.

 ---

 # **Great Power Score**
 - Changed defined base GP value from 4 to 6.
 This results in 11 GPs at game start in v1.0.x.
 - Reduced the influence of population to 50% of the base game's value.
 Population influences income, which is also a GP score factor, and this double dipping leads to dumb results (like a country in eastern China having more GP score from population than any other GP has in total score, despite that they would get whooped by half of those other GPs).
-- Reduced country rank's influence by 50% (e.g., empire changed from 200 to 100).
+- Reduced influence of army levies by 2.5x.
-- Reduced HRE Emperorship's influence from 250 to 150.

 ---